-The models LANCOM 800+, LANCOM DSL/I-10+ and LANCOM DSL/I-1611 Office are fully-featured routers that therefore also can be used in combination with the integrated firewall for providing secure Internet access to a complete local network (LAN).
+The models LANCOM 821 ADSL/ISDN, LANCOM 1621 ADSL/ISDN and LANCOM 1711 VPN are fully-featured routers that therefore also can be used in combination with the integrated firewall for providing secure Internet access to a complete local network (LAN).

-The VPN option, which is either integrated already or can be activated subsequently, enables the LANCOM DSL/I-1611 Office to act as powerful dynamic VPN gateway for external offices or mobile users.
+The VPN option, which is either integrated already or can be activated subsquently, enables the LANCOM 1621 ADSL/ISDN and LANCOM 1711 VPN to act as powerful Dynamic VPN gateways for external offices or mobile users.

-The LANCOM router models offer each an ISDN connector and partially an DSL connector (LANCOM DSL/I-10+ and LANCOM DSL/I-1611 Office).
-The ISDN line can be used as back-up for the DSL connection (LANCOM DSL/I-10+ and LANCOM DSL/I-1611 Office), for remote management of the router, as basis for the office communication via LANCAPI or for establishing dynamic VPN connections to remote sites with dynamic IP addresses (LANCOM DSL/I-1611 Office only).
+The LANCOM models offer each a DSL or ADSL connector and also an ISDN connector.
+The ISDN line can be used as back-up for the DSL connection, for remote management of the router, as basis for the office communication via LANCAPI or for establishing VPN connections to remote sites with dynamic IP addresses.

-1.1 How does DSL work?
+1.1 How does ADSL work?

-Since the late 1980s, scientists have been working on the idea of using conventional telephone lines for video and multimedia applications.
+For LANCOM 821 ADSL/ISDN and LANCOM 1621 ADSL/ISDN only Since the late 1980s, scientists have been working on the idea of using conventional telephone lines for video and multimedia applications.